sigoden/aichat/README.md

 node echo-server.js
 ```

+**The `-c/--code` option ensures the extraction of code from Markdown.**

 ## Chat REPL

-aichat has a powerful Chat REPL.
+Aichat has a powerful Chat REPL.

 The REPL supports: